serai-dex/polkadot-sdk/substrate/frame/system/README.md

   - [`CheckGenesis`]: Checks the provided genesis hash of the transaction.
 Must be a part of the signed payload of the transaction.
   - [`CheckSpecVersion`]: Checks that the runtime version is the same as the one used to sign the transaction.
-  - [`CheckTxVersion`]: Checks that the transaction version is the same as the one used to sign the transaction.

 Lookup the runtime aggregator file (e.g. `node/runtime`) to see the full list of signed extensions included in a chain.